Uniswap/org-v1/src/pages/docs/v2/01-smart-contracts/01-architecture.md

 ---

 <Info>
 Uniswap V2 is currently in a testnet release, and is slated to be deployed to mainnet in 2020 Q2, pending a successful formal verification.
-Looking for <a href="https://docs.uniswap.io">V1 documentation</a>?
+Looking for <Link to='/docs/v1/'>V1 documentation</Link>?
 </Info>

 Uniswap V2 is a binary smart contract system.
 [Core](#core) contracts provide fundamental safety guarantees for all parties interacting with Uniswap.
 [Periphery](#periphery) contracts interact with one or more core contracts but are not themselves part of the core.